-Despite its small size, the Muyil Ruins has several significant buildings to see.
-The largest structure on the complex is the Castillo, and the tiered stone pyramid that dominates the archeological grounds.
-At 57-feet high, it’s one of the most iconic structures in the Muyil Ruins.
+Despite its small size, the Muyil Ruins have several significant buildings to see.
+The largest structure in the complex is the Castillo, the tiered stone pyramid that dominates the archeological grounds.
+At 57 feet high, it’s one of the most iconic structures in the Muyil Ruins.

 Behind the Castillo is a small, hidden pathway.
 For an extra fee of 50 pesos, you’ll be able to trek through the jungle on a wooden boardwalk to admire the native foliage and fauna.
 This trail is part of the Sian Ka’an Biosphere Reserve, which is home to an abundance of wildlife, including howler monkeys, deer, and grey foxes.
 Even if you don’t get a chance to spot these wild creatures, you’ll still probably see a few smaller birds and butterflies.

-Besides admiring the ruins, it’s also recommended to climb to the top of the on-site observation tower.
+Besides admiring the ruins, climbing to the top of the on-site observation tower is recommended.
 Shooting high above the forest canopy, the observation deck boasts stunning views of the sparkling Kaan Luum Lagoon.
-It’s a relatively steep climb, but worth the effort if you’re interested in a birds-eye view over the jungle.
+It’s a relatively steep climb but worth the effort if you’re interested in a birds-eye view over the jungle.